opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 - **Parameter**: A specific environmental condition (temperature, humidity, etc.)
 - **Automation Rule**: A condition-action pair that triggers automated responses
 - **Confidence Score**: A value indicating AI model certainty about a detection or recommendation
-- **Growing System**: The complete collection of hardware and software running the OGSP
+- **Growing System**: The complete collection of hardware and software running the OGP

 ### 9.2 Version History

-- **2.0.0** (March 19, 2025): Initial release of the root specification for OGSP 2.0
+- **2.0.0** (March 19, 2025): Initial release of the root specification for OGP 2.0

 ### 9.3 Contributors

-The OGSP is the result of contributions from many individuals and organizations.
+The OGP is the result of contributions from many individuals and organizations.
 Key contributors include:

 - Open Growing Alliance
 - Community Working Group Members